domyd/mlp/README.md

 You can download the latest binaries for **macOS** and **Windows** from the [Releases tab](https://github.com/domyd/mlp/releases) of this repository.
 Requires at least Windows 7 or Mac OS X 10.10.

+## Notes for MakeMKV users

+MakeMKV 1.15.4 and newer uses the same method for joining TrueHD streams, and should produce flawless TrueHD streams as well.

 ## Usage

 Demux the TrueHD stream from a given blu-ray playlist file: